canonical/snapweb/README.md

 ## Building

     cd $GOPATH/src/github.com/snapcore/snapweb
-    # omit the architecture below to build for all architectures at once
+    # omit the architecture specified below ('amd64') to build for all architectures at once
     ./build.sh amd64

 # Installing

 Once you have a snap built locally, you can test it on your system by doing:

-     snap install snwpweb_<version>.snap --dangerous
+     snap install snapweb_<version>.snap --dangerous

 The --dangerous flag is necessary for installing locally built snaps, which have not been signed by the store.